-Only give bisacodyl to children if their doctor recommends it.
+Only give bisacodyl to children (under the age of 18) if a doctor or pharmacist recommends it.

-Bisacodyl isn't suitable for some people.
+Bisacodyl is not suitable for some people.
 To make sure it's safe for you, tell your doctor or pharmacist if you have:

-- ever had an allergic reaction to bisacodyl or any other medicines in the past
+- ever had an allergic reaction to bisacodyl or any other medicine in the past

 - signs of dehydration

 - severe stomach pain and you are feeling sick or being sick (nausea or vomiting)

 - a serious problem in your stomach (abdomen), such as appendicitis, a blockage in your bowel (intestinal obstruction), ulcerative colitis or Crohn's disease, or a problem with the muscles in your bowel not being able to move food and liquid along